-Connection Details #2 (Grade 6): [ommon Core State Standards for English Language Arts, Reading Standards for Informational Text, Key Ideas and stails #2 (Grade 6): Determine a central idea of a text and how it is conveyed through particular details; provide a mmary of the text distinct from personal opinions or judgments.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging ₫ Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- polite behavior based on visually supported text (e.g. "Where do these rules apply?") in a simple instructional text information about behavioral expectations from illustrated handbooks and texts in a small information about behavioral expectations from Interpret information about behavioral expectations from handbooks and grade-level texts Level 6 - Reachi level words and expressions, such as: posture, etiquette.
-Cognitive Function: Students at all levels of English language proficiency UNDERSTAND behavioral expectations. ng manners, setting, social interactions Example Context for Language Use: Students read information about behavioral expectations (e.g. school handbook, classroom syllabus, etc.) to create environmental print for their classroom/school community.
+Connection Determine a central ide a of a text and how it is tional Text, Key Ideas a rticular details; provide Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging ADING Social etiquette Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- polite behavior based on visually supported text (e.g. "Where do behaviors prescribed in a simple instructional text (e.g., "Show me how to sit in an information about behavioral expectations from illustrated handbooks and texts in a small · · · · · · · · · Interpret information about behavioral expectations from handbooks and grade-level texts Level 6 - Reachi level words and expressions, such as: posture, etiquette, Cognitive Function: Sepectations.
+Students at all levels of f English language prof iciency UNDERSTAND) behavioral ing manners, setting, social interactions Example Context for handbook, classroom •